 What Are Biosimilars?

-Biosimilars are developed to be highly similar to approved reference products1,2
+Biosimilars are developed to be highly similar to approved reference products with no clinically meaningful differences in terms of safety, purity, and potency1,2

 Reference Product